How to Backup Gmail Emails

 Why Back Up Gmail Emails?

-As a result, a lost message is gone for good unless you keep your own copy.
+A lost message is gone for good unless you keep your own copy.
 A local backup also protects you during a Google outage, when you leave Gmail for another provider, or when you must meet legal retention rules.

 - Ransomware or account takeover: a compromised account can lose messages before you regain control.
+You may also need to extract specific emails from Gmail for legal hold or audit reasons.

 - Account migration: moving to Microsoft 365, Outlook, or a Workspace replacement needs a portable copy of your mail.